Powerlearnproject/se-day1-assignment-kevchege/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
+Key Aspects of Prompt Engineering
+>Prompt engineering is the process of designing and formatting prompts (or inputs) so that the resulting output from the AI model aligns with the user's expectations and objectives.
+It involves the precise wording, context, and formatting of the input in order to control the response from the AI model.

+Key Points of Prompt Engineering
+Clarity and Specificity: A clear question specifies exactly what is wanted and does not allow for misinterpretation.
+Contextual Information: Giving context or background is helpful because it helps the AI understand the reason behind the request.
+Constraints and Formatting: Offering guidance on the answer's length, style, or format can tailor the output.
+Iterative Refinement: Often, the prompts are iteratively refined through trial and error to yield the desired effect.
+Importance When Interacting with AI Models
+Improved Accuracy: Well-designed prompts make the AI produce answers with higher accuracy and relevance towards the question asked by the user.
+Increased Creativity: With creative prompts, new and original results are achievable with the AI, such as the creation of stories, artwork, or code.
+Efficiency: Accurate prompts reduce the amount of back-and-forth clarifications needed and save time and effort.
+Use-Case Adaptability: The different activities such as summarization, coding, or content creation require specially tailored prompts to meet the specific user needs.
+Reduced Ambiguity: A good question minimizes ambiguity and thus improves the quality of communication.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+>Unclear Prompt
+"Write about technology."

+Why It's Vague:
+This is too vague and lacks focus.
+It does not specify which aspect of technology to consider (e.g., history, impact, future developments, or specific innovations).
+It does not specify the preferred tone or format of the response.
+Improved Prompt
+"Write a 200-word essay explaining the impact of artificial intelligence on healthcare, focusing on benefits like early disease detection and personalized treatment."

+Why It's More Effective:
+Clear Objective: The new prompt specifies the topic—AI's influence on medicine.
+Narrow Focus: It identifies key areas to discuss, including early disease identification and tailored treatment, eliminating ambiguity.
+Format and Length: It requires a 200-word essay with clear instructions on structure and length.
+Actionable Advice: The detailed instructions ensure the response is relevant and useful to the user’s needs.